Nitinguptadu/scrapping-covid-19-Data-/README.md

 # scrapping-covid-19-Data-

+This repo is for self learning purpose

+1) Fetching data from website api
+2) Processing data
-Fetching data from website api and processing data and saving data in mongodb and saving data in csv and send mail using python on daily basis
+3) Saving data in mongodb & saving data in csv
+4) Sending mail using python on daily basis using cron job